 ‘Women conductors?
-It’s not getting any better, only worse’
+It’s not getting any better, only worse’main

 Jorma Panula has been the most successful spotter and trainer of conductors for the past 30 years.
 His pupils include Esa-Pekka Salonen and at least 20 others who hold international posts.